mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 #### sqlite

 If you use sqlite you only need to make a backup of your `grafana.db` file.
 This is usually located at `/var/lib/grafana/grafana.db` on Unix systems.
-If you are unsure what database you use and where it is stored check you grafana configuration file.
-If you installed grafana to custom location using a binary tar/zip it is usually in `<grafana_install_dir>/data`.
+If you are unsure what database you use and where it is stored check you mosaicoo configuration file.
+If you installed mosaicoo to custom location using a binary tar/zip it is usually in `<grafana_install_dir>/data`.

 #### mysql